NREL/EnergyPlus/design/FY2016/Electrical Storage Improvements.md

 Introductory text will be added at the Group level to help explain how the various ElectricLoadCenter:* and Generator:* objects relate to one another to provide higher level guidance.

 The ElectricLoadCenter:Distribution object will be modified to add the following new input fields at the end of the object.
-All of the new inputs will be setup so if they are omitted the legacy behavior, or at least intended behavior where there no issues, will be retained.
+All of the new inputs will be setup so if they are omitted the legacy behavior, or at least intended behavior were there no issues, will be retained.

-#### Field: Storage Charge Operation Scheme
+#### Field: Storage Charge Power Source
-This field is used to determine which power source is used to charge the electric storage device.
+This field is used to determine the power source used to charge the electric storage device.
 There are four choices: OnSiteGenerators, OnSiteGeneratorsSurplus, ScheduledGridSupply, and OnSiteGeneratorSurplusPlusScheduledGridSupply.

 - OnSiteGenerators key choice indicates that all the power produced on-site is used to charge the storage regardless of the current facility power demand.
 The rate of charging will depend on how the generators are controlled.
 - OnSiteGeneratorsSurplus key choice indicates that the power produced on-site that exceeds the facility demand is used to charge the storage.
 The rate of charging will depend on how the generators are controlled and the current level of power consumed by the building and its systems.
 This was the intended legacy behavior prior to version 8.5 and is therefore the default.